New compact hydraulic rock drill delivers high performance and efficiency

 The development of DFR2 was driven by a clear goal: to reduce power requirements without significantly compromising drilling performance.
 This enables its use in a broader range of applications, particularly in scenarios where energy availability is limited or where equipment size and weight are critical factors.

-The small rock drill is especially well-suited for jobsites with limited space or challenging environmental conditions — such as utility installations and urban infrastructure projects.
+The DFR2 rock drill is especially well-suited for jobsites with limited space or challenging environmental conditions — such as utility installations and urban infrastructure projects.
 Thanks to its compact design, DFR2 integrates easily into drilling systems without adding unnecessary weight or bulk.
+The DFR2 has a 7/8″ (22mm) hexagonal female chuck and an OMM-type rotation motor.

 One of the key innovations in the DFR2 is its re-engineered gear structure, developed to enhance durability in harsh environments.
 The materials and technical solutions chosen for this model are specifically aimed at extending the lifespan of core components, even under high-stress, high-usage conditions.